 See also: About the Department

-- Serving Minority Seniors, (book, 2012 - 811 KB) an annual report to the Governor and the Illinois General Assembly, as required by Public Act 88-0254, on programs and services provided to minority seniors by Illinois' human service agencies, examines service barriers, needs, gaps and problems, as well as current initiatives to address them.
+- Serving Minority Seniors, (book, 2015 - 3.03 MB) an annual report to the Governor and the Illinois General Assembly, as required by Public Act 88-0254, on programs and services provided to minority seniors by Illinois' human service agencies, examines service barriers, needs, gaps and problems, as well as current initiatives to address them.
 The report is a collaboration of the Illinois Departments of Aging, Healthcare and Family Services, Human Services and Public Health.

-- State Plan on Aging for FY 2013-2015, (book, 2012 - 2MB) a report required by the U.S. Administration on Aging, outlines Department program structure and financial plan for service delivery over a three-year period.
+- State Plan on Aging for FY 2017-2019, (book, 2016 - 2.64MB) a report required by the U.S. Administration on Aging, outlines Department program structure and financial plan for service delivery over a three-year period.

 - Telling It Like It Was...Illinois' Elders Share Their Stories (book, 2004 - 2,646 KB) a special printing produced in collaboration with BlueCross and BlueShield of Illinois celebrating Illinois ethnic minority elders.